-28. Waiting lists
+- 28. Waiting lists

 - 29. Confirming acceptance of the school offer

 - 30. Making further applications

 - 31. Fair Access

 - 32. School Place Appeals

-- 33. Home to School Travel Assistance
+- 33. Travel Assistance

 - 34. Eligibility for Travel Assistance

 1. What you need to know before applying

 You can apply for In-Year admission for a school in Wokingham because, for example;